Russia targets Ukraine’s port of Odesa and calls it payback for a strike on a key bridge to Crimea

 “If they try to do something without Russia, these risks must be taken into account,” Peskov told reporters.

-Zelenskyy said grain exports by sea and port security topped the agenda of his meeting Tuesday with senior military commanders and top government officials, adding that he received reports on logistics and protection of the coastal regions.
+Zelenskyy said grain exports by sea and port security topped his meeting Tuesday with senior military commanders and government officials, adding that he received reports on logistics and protection of the coastal regions.

 “The world must realize that the goal of the Russian Federation is hunger and killing people,” Yermak said.
 “They need waves of refugees.
 They want to weaken the West with this.”

-The United Nations and Ukraine’s Western allies slammed Moscow for halting the Black Sea Grain Initiative, saying it put many lives in peril.
+The United Nations and Ukraine’s Western allies slammed Moscow for halting the Black Sea Grain Initiative.

+At the U.N., Ukrainian Foreign Minister Dmytro Kuleba said “very active discussions” continue with the world body and other countries and entities on how to keep grain flowing, but a key issue is what would occur if Russia attacked a Ukrainian grain shipment.

+Asked whether there was any talk of an international force or deployment to protect shipments, he told reporters that, “Everyone is looking for the way out, and every option is on the table.”

 USAID is giving Ukraine a further $250 million to support its agricultural sector as its chief, Samantha Power, visited Odesa and chided Moscow for its stance.